 Jennifer Hooper is global director for Health and Safety at Vale, a Brazil-based global mining company that is a leading producer of iron ore and nickel and a major producer of fertilizers, copper, coal, manganese and aluminum.
 Previously, Ms. Hooper held executive positions in sustainability and human resources in Vale’s base metals business, and has held senior positions in Ontario’s Ministry of the Environment and Ministry of Labour.
 Her private sector experience includes working as global director of Climate Change and global director of Safety, Health and Environment for the agriculture and nutrition business of E.I.
 DuPont Company of Canada.
 Ms. Hooper is a fellow of LEAD (Leadership for Environment and Development) Canada.

 Fiona Jones — Member

-Fiona Jones is the general manager, Sustainability at Suncor Energy.
-Her team is responsible for identifying key sustainability risks and opportunities and setting Suncor’s strategy for managing the risks, including complying with greenhouse gas regulations.
-In addition her team manages sustainability disclosure and reporting, Suncor’s Community Investment program, and stakeholder outreach.
-She represents Suncor’s sustainability interests at both the provincial and national levels.
-Prior to joining Suncor, Ms. Jones was director of Ethics and Compliance and director of Corporate Responsibility at Petro-Canada.
+Fiona Jones is a sustainability professional with expertise in energy and climate change policy.
+She served as general manager, Sustainability at Suncor Energy where she represented Suncor’s interests in climate and environmental policy development forums, at both the provincial and national levels.
+Her team’s mandate included identifying key sustainability risks and opportunities and setting Suncor’s strategy for managing the risks, including complying with greenhouse gas regulations.
+She has served in an advisory capacity to develop reporting guidelines and led both sustainability and carbon risk disclosure projects.
+She engaged broadly with investors on sustainability issues, as well as environmental and energy advocacy groups in overseeing Suncor’s Community Investment program, and stakeholder outreach.
+Prior to joining Suncor, Ms. Jones held senior roles in Ethics and Compliance and Corporate Responsibility at Petro-Canada.
 She also managed Petro-Canada’s Market Risk and Derivatives group.